-Breast uplift surgery - also known as mastopexy - is a common procedure we perform at Spencer Private Hospitals.
+Breast uplift surgery - also known as mastopexy.
 Breast uplift surgery reshapes the breast to fix sagginess or downward stretching.
-Not to be confused with breast enlargement or breast implants, as those procedures are focused on increasing the size of the patients breasts.
+Mastopexy is not to be confused with breast enlargement or breast implants, as those procedures are focused on increasing the size of the patients breasts.
 While breast uplift surgery can make breasts look slightly larger, this is due to the existing tissue being uplifted and less droopy, rather than adding any actual mass.

 Our specialists are ready to speak with you concerning an initial consultation and moving forward with the procedure.

 If you would like to begin the path to breast uplift surgery, call and book an appointment with our specialists on 0800 882 4879.

 If you’d like to get some more information first, try clicking or tapping on one of the links below to jump to the section you want to learn about, or simply keep reading:

 Through simple ageing, breastfeeding and pregnancy, or even weight loss, breasts naturally sag over time, as the surrounding skin begins to stretch and lose youthful lustre.
 While considered a taboo in the past, general attitudes towards breast surgery of all kinds are becoming more accepted in society, and breast uplift in particular is one of the most common procedures carried out in the world of cosmetic surgery.
 While it is not possible to fully restore the natural fibrous structure of breast tissue, breast uplifting can result in restoring the appearance to a more youthful visage, by removing extra skin, effectively ‘tightening’ the surrounding tissue and reshaping the existing volume.